 Yes!
 Every time there is a special event in Krabi like a long holiday or another special day, Krabi Town will block off roads and allow vendors to set up shop selling food and miscellaneous goods – many of them great for tourists to buy for friends at home.

 The next major event coming up this year is Songkran – Thai New Year’s Celebration.
-This is a water-throwing festival where cars, motorbikes, and people walk around the streets throwing water on each other and rubbing cooling powder in people’s faces.
+This is a water-throwing festival where cars, motorbikes, and people walk around the streets throwing water at each other and rubbing cooling powder in people’s faces.
 It’s a fun time for kids and adults who like this sort of thing!

 For Songkran, the city usually makes a plan for how traffic will be allowed to go.
 There is a LOT of traffic.

-Usually Thara Park is the site of big night markets in Krabi on holidays because there is a lot of space around it.
+Usually, Thara Park is the site of big night markets in Krabi on holidays because there is a lot of space around it.
 Police block off roads so cars cannot travel there, and it’s for people walking only.